-Marco Claudio Campi is a Professor of Automatic Control and at the University of Brescia, Italy.
+Marco Claudio Campi is a professor of Automatic Control at the University of Brescia, Italy.
 He is a distinguished lecturer of the Control Systems Society and has chaired the Technical Committee IFAC on Modeling, Identification, and Signal Processing in the past six years.

 Campi has held visiting and teaching appointments at several institutions worldwide and has served in various capacities on the editorial boards of Automatica, Systems and Control Letters, and the European Journal of Control.
 He is a Fellow of IEEE, a fellow of IFAC, and a recipient of the IEEE CSS George S. Axelby outstanding paper award.
 He has delivered plenary addresses at major conferences, including CDC, MTNS, SYSID and Optimization.
-His research interests include: inductive methods, learning and data-driven decision theory.
+His research interests include inductive methods and learning and data-driven decision theory.

 - Theory of Reinforcement Learning, Fall 2020.
 Visiting Scientist.